 Understanding dwell time

-Dwell time is the amount of time which cargo or ships, spend within a port.
+Port dwell time is the amount of time which cargo or ships spend within a port.
 It is a key indicator of how efficiently a port is operating, how quickly cargo is flowing through its terminals and how long a ship is spending in port.

 The longer cargo is stuck in port, the more it costs shippers.
 This extra cost does not just come in the form of extra charges levied by the terminal operator or port authority, but in the greater inventory holding costs for the shipper.
 Cargo stuck in port means tied up working capital and prevents reliable Just-in-Time (JIT) procurement and manufacturing operations for importers.

 But dwell time doesn’t just impact shippers, but ship operators too.
 Container vessels operate on schedules and a delay in any particular port is felt across the service.
 The shorter the dwell time, the lower the vessel and marine terminal operating costs.

 Dwell times for non-containerised break-bulk, ro-ro, and tanker vessels and barges are influenced by different factors.
 These vessels usually do not operate on a schedule, and their time in port depends on cargo volume, cargo type, and cargo handling methods.